-The ten reasons everyone produces The Best Christmas Pageant Ever is pretty simple.
+The ten reasons everyone produces The Best Christmas Pageant Ever are pretty simple.
 Let me explain..
 Recently, our youngest daughter directed her church’s first Christmas pageant.

 The church, Greenhouse Culture, is still in its infancy in my opinion but growing quickly.
 Most churches that I have frequented are comprised of middle age citizens and seniors.
 But not Greenhouse Culture!
 The median age seems to be about thirty years old!
 My husband and I are twice that age, obviously.